awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 | Select -ExpandProperty CommandPlugins
 ```

-## Manage Windows Updates Using Run Command<a name="walkthough-powershell-windows-updates"></a>
+## Manage Windows updates using Run Command<a name="walkthough-powershell-windows-updates"></a>

 Using Run Command and the `AWS-InstallWindowsUpdates` document, you can manage updates for Amazon EC2 Windows instances\.
 This command scans for or installs missing updates on your EC2 Windows instances and optionally reboots following installation\.
 You can also specify the appropriate classifications and severity levels for updates to install in your environment\.

 **Note**
-For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting Managed Instance from Scripts](send-commands-reboot.md)\.
+For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.

 The following examples demonstrate how to perform the specified Windows Update management tasks\.